pppguy/pallet-pickup-people/README.md

-A simple Laravel/PHP project to demonsrate my skills.
+A simple Laravel/PHP project to demonstrate my skills.